-MOUNTAIN VIEW, CA, AUGUST 19, 2015—2015 Marconi Prize Winner Peter Kirstein will give the keynote in the 2015 Marconi Society Symposium on October 20th, 2015 at the Royal Society.
-He’ll be joined by top technology experts from across the globe to discuss the latest issues around “The Future Infrastructure of the Internet of Things.”
+MOUNTAIN VIEW, CA, Sept 14, 2015—2015—The Marconi Society will host its 2015 Marconi Symposium at the Royal Society on October 20th, 2015, to honor Marconi Prize Winner Peter Kirstein.
+Prof. Kirstein will give the keynote, joined by top technology experts from across the globe to discuss the latest issues around “The Future Infrastructure of the Internet of Things.”

-The event honors Kirstein, often referred to as “the father of the European Internet”, whose tireless advocacy and pioneering technical contributions helped bring the Internet not only to Europe but to India and Asia.
-Among the speakers will be such luminaries as Prof. Dame Wendy Hall, Managing Director of the Web Science Trust; Cambridge Professor Ross Anderson, an international expert in cyber security; Robert Kahn, co-inventor of the TCP/IP protocol and Chairman/CEO of CNRI; Thibaut Kleiner, Director IoT-CEC; Prof. Jun Murai, an expert in global computer networking at Japan’s Keio University and President of the WIDE Internet project; and Vint Cerf, co-inventor of TCP/IP protocol and vice president of Google.
+The event also features a poster session showcasing the exciting research being undertaken in London-area universities on technologies for the IoT.
+Speakers will explore future network approaches and interoperability issues, IoT infrastructure requirements, digital objects, big data, security and privacy, and current large scale pilots.
+They include Prof. Dame Wendy Hall, Managing Director of the Web Science Trust; Cambridge Professor Ross Anderson, an international expert in cyber security; Robert Kahn, co-inventor of the TCP/IP protocol and Chairman/CEO of CNRI; Thibaut Kleiner, Director IoT-CEC; Prof. Jun Murai, an expert in global computer networking at Japan’s Keio University and President of the WIDE Internet project; and Vint Cerf, co-inventor of TCP/IP protocol and vice president of Google.